Data-driven guessing and gluing of unstable periodic orbits: Methods

 \subsubsection{Training}

-The numerical data obtained from direct numerical simulation (as described in \ref{sec:KS}) is re-scaled before it is used for training.
-We subtract the mean flow and then use a min-max re-scaling:
+Due to the imposed anti-symmetry in the KSE, the numerical data obtained from direct numerical simulation (as described in \ref{sec:KS}) is also anti-symmetric, rendering half of the components of $\boldsymbol{u}$ superfluous.
+Moreover, one of the remaining components is always zero, and so we only use $N_{in} = N_x / 2 - 1$ components of $\boldsymbol{u}$ as inputs $\boldsymbol{y}$.
+These inputs $\boldsymbol{y}$ are re-scaled before they are used for training.
+We subtract the mean and then use a min-max re-scaling: